Korean War Veterans Plaza

 Memorial plaza in Brooklyn, New York, U.S.

 Korean War Veterans Plaza is a memorial plaza in Brooklyn, New York City, at Fulton and Tillary streets (Cadman Plaza).

+Description

 The plaza features a gate and flagstaff, cast in 1992 and dedicated on November 11 (Veterans Day) of that year.
 The park is named in honor of the Brooklyn military personnel who served in the Korean War.